 Following Grenfell, the Smoke Control Association launched a 3rd party certification scheme, under the governance of International Fire Consultants Certification (IFCC).
 Colt was the first to gain certification which verified our ability to follow a design, install, commission and maintain smoke control systems, smoke curtains and fire curtains.

-We are also developing a summary of all operational staff, whether directly employed or sub-contracted so that each individual involved in a project in any technical or related capacity, has a ‘competence passport’ to summarize their skills, knowledge and experience.
+We are also developing a summary of all operational staff, whether directly employed or sub-contracted so that each individual involved in a project in any technical or related capacity, has a ‘competence passport’ to summarise their skills, knowledge and experience.

 We welcome scrutiny, we are proud of our processes and believe that the way we deliver our life safety installations is the best in our industry and we continue to learn and strive to be better.